Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 250 gold

-As a Bonuas Action you regain 4d4+4 hit points
+As a Bonus Action you regain 4d4+4 hit points

 ---

 ## Potion of Delayed Healing

-Cost: 70 gold
+Cost: 100 gold

 As a bonus action you regain 1d4+1 hit points and 2d4+2 hit points at the start of your next turn.